Liverpool - East

 Liverpool - East lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Liverpool-East's population is approximately 20,384 as of August 2025.
-This figure represents a growth of 2,848 people, a 16.2% increase from the 2021 Census count of 17,536.
-The increase is inferred from ABS's estimated resident population of 20,362 in June 2024 and an additional 436 validated new addresses since the Census date.
-This results in a density ratio of 9,019 persons per square kilometer, placing Liverpool-East among the top 10% of locations assessed by AreaSearch, indicating high demand for land in the area.
-The area's growth rate of 16.2% since the 2021 Census exceeds both the state (6.4%) and metropolitan area averages, positioning it as a growth leader.
-Overseas migration contributed approximately 58.0% to overall population gains during recent periods, with natural growth and interstate migration also being positive factors.
+Liverpool - East's population is around 20,387 as of November 2025.
+This figure reflects an increase of 2,851 people since the 2021 Census, which reported a population of 17,536.
+The change is inferred from ABS' estimated resident population of 20,362 in June 2024 and an additional 437 validated new addresses since the Census date.
+This results in a density ratio of 9,020 persons per square kilometer, placing Liverpool - East in the top 10% of national locations assessed by AreaSearch.
+The area's 16.3% growth since the 2021 census exceeded both state (6.7%) and metropolitan area averages, marking it as a growth leader in the region.
+Overseas migration contributed approximately 58.0% of overall population gains during recent periods, with all drivers including natural growth and interstate migration being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 with a base year of 2021 are utilized.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on projected demographic shifts, exceptional growth is predicted over this period, with Liverpool-East expected to increase by 9,796 persons to reach a total population of approximately 30,180 by 2041, indicating an overall increase of 48.0% over the 17-year span.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, exceptional growth is predicted over this period, with the area expected to increase by 9,796 persons to 2041 based on latest population numbers, representing a total increase of 47.9%.

 Frequently Asked Questions - Population